DataDog/hiring-engineers/answers.md

          }
       },
  ```
  The third widget represents a rollup function of the custom my_metric over the course of an hour.
-This basically amounts to an aggregation function that runs every 1800 / 3600 seconds.
+This basically amounts to an aggregation function that runs every 3600 seconds or 1 hour.
+We put that value into a bar chart.
  ```
       {
          "definition":{
             "requests":[
                {
-                 "q": "max:my_metric{host:bens.datadog.application}.rollup(sum, 1800)"
+                 "q": "max:my_metric{host:bens.datadog.application}.rollup(sum, 3600)",
+                 "type": bars
                }
             ],
             "title":"My Metric Rollups",